If your documentation sources are hosted on GitHub, you can use GitHub Actions to build your documentation website and deploy it to GitHub Pages.

 You can publish the produced artifacts manually or in a separate workflow.
 However, if you want continuous delivery automation, configure a job in the same workflow that will deploy every successfully built and tested artifact to GitHub Pages.

-1. Enable publishing to GitHub Pages with a custom GitHub Actions workflow.
+Enable publishing to GitHub Pages

 Open the repository on GitHub, click Settings, then click Pages under Code and automation, and then select GitHub Actions as the Source under Build and deployment.

-3. Assign write permissions for the id-token and pages scopes in your workflow.
+Modify the workflow file from the previous example and assign write permissions for the id-token and pages scopes in your workflow.
+Also, add the deploy job to the workflow.

 After you commit and push this workflow, the deploy job will run only if both build and test finish successfully, and it consists of the following steps: